frdl/install-setup-wizard/README.md

 ![Compile your project](https://cdn.webfan.de/screenshots/frdlweb_compile.jpg)

 ## Modules/Extensions
-To develop a Module for this framework, you have to publish a package of type "frdl-module" or "frdl-extension".
+To develop a Module for this framework, you have to publish a package of e.g. type "frdl-module" or "frdl-extension".
 Following the directory-structure and naming conventions of the framework it will be [compiled](https://frdl.webfan.de/install/?salt=&source=Webfan/App/AppBuilderServiceProvider) by frdl.
 Documentation follows/to do...